Caroline Mulroney: Political career

-Speculation about political career
+Speculation and entry into politics

 On December 12, 2015, the Toronto Sun published a profile of Mulroney, in which journalist Christina Blizzard speculated as to whether her father's party would choose her as their new leader, to go head to head with Justin Trudeau, the current Prime Minister, the son of her father's old rival, Pierre Trudeau.
 Blizzard quoted an unnamed "Tory insider", on Mulroney's performance, when she was the surprise keynote speaker at a 2009 event celebrating the 25th anniversary of her father's administration.
 That unnamed source said: "She certainly has the smarts and the glamour to offset the current prime minister in any future election."
 Blizzard described her lack of political experience as a benefit, since she "won't wear any of the mistakes of the Stephen Harper government".
 Andrew MacDougall, former director of communications to Stephen Harper, noted "But there's a reason Tories—both provincially and federally—have dreamt for a Mulroney candidacy for years" because "she's the closest thing the Tories have to royalty".

 When Mulroney served as joint master of ceremonies for the federal Conservative Party leadership convention in May 2017, she joked about Trudeau, "Who would want to run for their dad's old job?", but also said in a news interview, "I think politics is definitely something that I've always thought about as a career."

-Mulroney responded to Blizzard with an email informing her that politics is not currently her priority telling her in an email: "While I am committed to public service and I am flattered by the suggestion, I am focused on my four young children and my work".
+Mulroney responded to Blizzard with an email informing her that politics is not currently her priority telling her: "While I am committed to public service and I am flattered by the suggestion, I am focused on my four young children and my work".

-Entry into politics

 Patrick Brown recruited Mulroney as a star candidate for the PCs after meeting her when he helped collect donations for her charity.
 On August 2, 2017, Mulroney announced that she would seek the Progressive Conservative Party of Ontario nomination in the York—Simcoe constituency for the 2018 provincial election by releasing a video in which she stated that the government needs to "get out of the way", manage taxes properly and focus on affordability.
 She explained that she chose Mulroney as her political name because Mulroney Lapham was too long and she did not run as Caroline Lapham because, "no matter what I do, people just always call me Caroline Mulroney."
 On September 10, 2017, Mulroney was acclaimed the PC candidate in York—Simcoe.
 Her father had previously revealed that she had consulted him over a career in politics and that she had decided to enter provincial instead of federal politics to be closer to her family.